IeuanPriede/project_5_mildew_detection/README.md

 | Image analysis report | Click button to download csv report of analysis | Report is downloaded containing the results shown on dashboard| Success |

 ### Python Validation

+The code in the Jupyter notebooks was validated using pycodestyle, which was installed through the following command: pip install pep8 pycodestyle pycodestyle_magic.

+It was implemented using a cell at the top of each page containing the following:

+%load_ext pycodestyle_magic
+%pycodestyle_on

+A copy was made of each notebook, which was run with pycodestyle enabled, any errors were then corrected in the corresponding cell in the primary notebook.

 The python code for the app pages and files for data management and predictive analysis was validated using a [PEP8 linter](https://pep8ci.herokuapp.com/).